Elpeaze/alx-system_engineering-devops/0x00-shell_basics/README.md

-List all files including hidden files
+List all files with numbers and hidden